Fall Semester 2013

-The Psychology Department is not currently accepting applications for undergraduate major at this time.
-The next application period will open October 1st, 2013.
-The application period occurs once a year starting October 1st and ending on November 30th.
+The Psychology Department is not currently accepting applications for the undergraduate major.
+Applicants who are admitted into the program officially become Psychology majors in Fall 2014.
+The application period begins on October 1st, 2013 and closes on December 6th, 2013.
 No exceptions will be made for students wanting to submit a change of major form after the deadline.

 Revised Curriculum for New Major - Fall 2012

 The Core has changed now adding PSY 305GW to the requirements: 200, 303, 305, 371, 400 and 690.
 Students must earn a grade of C or better in all Core courses.
 CR, must be earned in 303 and 690.
 Courses 200, 305, 371 and 400 must be taken for a letter grade.

 There are now three basic areas in which students must complete six units apiece, for a total of 18 units.
 Now 9 units must be selected from any of the areas or upper division Psychology electives.